myobie/nathanherald.com/content/writing/going-public/index.md

 [a colleague]: https://anthonydrendel.com

 I also want to use the exact same setup for [this here website](https://nathanherald.com) and so I've been using my website as a test area to figure out how best to work with [hugo][], [now][], and [actions][].
-After struggling at this for a week, I've gotten it working and I wanted to document what I've learned so I remember and maybe it's helpful to you too.
+After struggling at this for a week, I've gotten it working and I wanted to document what I've learned so I remember (and maybe it's helpful to you too).

 You can see the complete source for everything over on GitHub at [github.com/myobie/nathanherald.com][repo].